 Our most recommended dog bed is the PetFusion bed.

 - SMART DESIGN: (i) Base & bolsters provide optimal support and comfort. (ii) Water resistant & tear resistant cover. (iii) Non-skid bottom. (iv) Blends in seamlessly with your décor. (v) Replacement covers available separately

 If your dog’s insomnia is caused by anxiety or stress then some medicine using natural ingredients may help.
 Please not that these are not to be confused with sleeping pills.
 They will simply help your dog relax and fall asleep naturally.
 They are non drowsy which seems counter productive but if you read just some of the 200+ reviews you’ll see these really work.

-- maxxicalm can help you and your dog deal better with stressful situations.
-Is helping our customers with separation anxiety, noises (storms, thunders, fireworks), hyperactivity, aggression, training, excessive barking, sleep problems, fear of strangers, changes in routine and environment (travelling, kennels, Vet & grooming visits, moving houses, helping rescue dogs to settle in to their new home)
+- Is helping our customers with separation anxiety, loud noises, hyperactivity, reactivity, excessive barking, sleep problems, fear of strangers, changes in routine and environment, travel, Vet visits, moving house and helping rescue dogs settle quicker in their new home

 A calming environment